-TUalert: Used to communicate information regarding an incident that occurs on campus that is deemed an emergency requiring immediate action on the part of the campus community.
-This is an e-mail, a text message to registered mobile phones, and/or a phone call.
+TUalert: Used to communicate information regarding an incident that occurs on or adjacent to campus that is deemed an emergency requiring immediate action on the part of the campus community.
+This is an e-mail, a text message to registered mobile phones, and/ or a phone call.